apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Proposals/Proposals.md

 For non-trivial changes that affect the public API, the Swift OpenAPI Generator project adopts a ligthweight version of the [Swift Evolution](https://github.com/apple/swift-evolution/blob/main/process.md) process.

-Writing a proposal first helps discuss multiple possible solutions early, apply useful feedback from other contributors, and avoid re-implementing the same feature multiple times.
+Writing a proposal first helps discuss multiple possible solutions early, apply useful feedback from other contributors, and avoid reimplementing the same feature multiple times.

 While it's encouraged to get feedback by opening a pull request with a proposal early in the process, it's also important to consider the complexity of the implementation when evaluating different solutions (as per <doc:Project-scope-and-goals>).
 For example, this might mean including a prototype implementation of the feature in the same PR as the proposal document.